CIS1900/2022-fall/05/README.md

 B b {a};
 ```
 `b` seems to somehow *depend* on `a`, and might internally keep a reference to `a`.
-If `a` were destroyed before `b`, things can go wrong when times comes to destroy `b`, since its reference to `a` is no longer valid.
+If `a` were destroyed before `b`, things can go wrong when the time comes to destroy `b`, since its reference to `a` is no longer valid.
 But C++ will always destroy `b` before `a`, since `b` was declared after `a`.
-While this is not foolproof and programmers can always cause more issues, this solves many simple use cases.
+While this is not foolproof and programmers can always find ways of causing more issues, this solves many simple use cases.

-With a class, the destructor also destroys the object's member variables in reverse order, but what is the original order?
+With a class, the destructor also destroys the object's member variables in reverse order, but what in reverse order of what?
 We know that member variables are initialized in the constructor.
 Constructors first initialize their base class, either using one of the base class's constructors if it was in the initializer list (e.g. `derived() : base{...} {...}`), or the default constructor for the base class otherwise.
 Next it initializes class members in *declaration* order, using the initializer list if the member is found in it.